OtterKring/MIM_ImportScript_myBestPractice/README.md

 ## 3) Global Variables / Control data

 PSMA offers a couple of global variables to control your data flow.
-The first one, `$global:RunStepCustomData`, is the only one generally needed for each type of import, if delta import should be supported, the others are only necessary for *paged import*:
+The first one, `$global:RunStepCustomData`, is the only one generally needed for every type of import, if delta import should be supported, the others are only necessary for *paged import*:

 Variable|Description
 ---|---
 `$global:RunStepCustomData`|can hold any data suiting you to save a time stamp for a delta import.
 The data is saved within MIM/PSMA and can be retrieved on the next run to import only the datasets changed since the latest import.<br>Required for delta imports.<br><br>In some examples online you will find a watermark file written to disk instead of using this variable.
 I recommend using the variable.
 `$global:tenantObjects`|holds all the objects you want to import.
-You usually pull all your data from the source system into this variable and then import it page by page.<br>Required for paged import
+You usually pull all your data from the source system into this variable and then import it page by page.<br>Required for paged import.<br><br>If you don't use paged import, you may use any variable you want to hold your data.
 `$global:objectsImported`|an integer counter which keeps track of the number of tenantObjects you have processed already.<br>Required for paged import
 `$global:PageToken`|an integer counter to keep track of how many tenantObjects you have processed since the current page started.
 The `$PageSize` parameter must be checked in the import loop for the limit.<br>Required for paged import
 `$global:MoreToImport`|a boolean flag which tells PSMA to recall the script for another import page if `$true` or to tell MIM that we are done importing (`$false`).<br>Required for paged import